FormulaMonks/jsonlite-sparkcore/README.md

 #### What is jsonlite and JsonLite ObjC

-jsonlite is JSON [tokenizer](http://en.wikipedia.org/wiki/Tokenization).
+jsonlite-sparkcore is JSON [tokenizer](http://en.wikipedia.org/wiki/Tokenization) packaged to be sparkcore compatible from Andrii Mamchur's [jsonline](https://github.com/amamchur/jsonlite).
 It's lightweight C library that can be used for low-level JSON processing or parser development.

 JsonLite for Objective-C is JSON parser base on jsonlite.
 It's the [high performance](https://github.com/amamchur/iJSONBenchmark) and flexible JSON parser for Objective-C.
 You may use JsonLiteObj instead of <a href="http://developer.apple.com/library/ios/#documentation/Foundation/Reference/NSJSONSerialization_Class/Reference/Reference.html">NSJSONSerialization</a>